dmenne/FS2020Control/README.md

 Thanks to @pmb2019 for testing on the Steam platform.

 Getting an overview of the assigned keys for keyboard, mouse, flight stick in Microsoft Flight Simulator 2020 is not easy.
-The local copies of the control settings are stored in a file with a path like:
+For the installations from the Microsoft Store, the local copies of the control settings can be found in a file with a path like:

     C:\Users\MyName\AppData\Local\Packages\
     Microsoft.FlightSimulator_8wekyb3d8bbwe\